AlexTrott/Catalyst-CLI/README.md

 ### `catalyst microapp`

-Create and manage MicroApps for isolated feature testing. **Note**: This command is deprecated.
-Use `catalyst new microapp` instead.
+Create and manage MicroApps for isolated feature testing.

+**Note**: This command is deprecated.
+For new projects:
+- Use `catalyst new feature` to create a feature with automatic MicroApp
+- Use `catalyst new microapp` for standalone MicroApps

 ```bash
 # Create a MicroApp for a feature (deprecated)